Job Prospects... At a glance

 Source: MBIE estimates based on Statistics NZ Census and Labour Cost Index

 Source: Statistics NZ Census and MBIE projections.
 Percentages are compound annual growth rates.

 *Growth projections are for the broader category “Health Therapy Professionals”.

-The number of chiropractors and osteopaths in employment is small, but numbers rose quickly between 2006 and 2013.
-That growth in employment is expected to continue, albeit at a slower rate out to 2025.
+The number of chiropractors and osteopaths in employment is small, but numbers rose strongly between 2006 and 2013.
+That growth in employment is projected to continue at a moderate rate out to 2028.
 This means it should be relatively easy for new graduates to find employment.